Uyanide/dotfiles/README.md

 -   `main`, main dashboard, modified from [syndrizzle/hotfiles](https://github.com/syndrizzle/hotfiles/tree/bspwm) without notification center.
 -   `lyrics`, scrolling lyrics player, dependents on api from [akashrchandran/spotify-lyrics-api](https://github.com/akashrchandran/spotify-lyrics-api) and [a small program](https://github.com/Uyanide/spotify-lyrics) from myself <small>(which also happens to be my frist Golang program :D)</small>.
--   `lyrics-single`, similar to `lyrics`, but limited to a single line and therefore fits well in statusbars.
+-   `lyrics-single`, similar to `lyrics`, but only with a single line and can be easily embeded into the status bar.

+## Rofi

+Based on [codeopshq/dotfiles](https://github.com/codeopshq/dotfiles), also serves as cliphist browser and emojis picker.

 ## Grub theme